Abhay0123/HACK2SKILL_Assignment/README.md

 *   Some Dependencies: webdrivermanager, selenium-java, selenium-http-jdk-client, testng, rest-assured, allure-testng
 *   Project Report on testng and allure report

-Thank you Hack2Skill for giving me this opportunity to show and deploy our skills.
+Thank you Hack2Skill for giving me this opportunity to showcase my skills.

 Special Thanks  😊